Winters Genealogy

 The Winters Family Line

-The origins of our Winters family were in the South East of County Limerick, near the Tipperary/Cork border.
+Early documents record the origins of our Winters family in the South East of County Limerick, near the Tipperary/Cork border.
+The earliest known ancestor is John Winter, who was born before 1744 and lived in 1785 at Ballintubber, County Limerick, Ireland.

 According to the records of the Castle Oliver Estate, the Rt.
 Hon.
-Silver Oliver leased 34 acres in 1785 to John Winter in 'Ballintubber' (probably the present-day townland of Ballintober, about 3 miles due east of Kilfinnane).
-Castle Oliver was the seat of the Oliver family, who had lived there since the 1600s, and the estate comprised around 20,000 acres.
+Silver Oliver leased 34 acres in 1785 to John Winter in 'Ballintubber' (likely the present-day townland of Ballintober, about 3 miles due east of Kilfinnane).
+Castle Oliver was the seat of the Oliver family, who had resided there since the 1600s, and the estate encompassed around 20,000 acres.

-We are fortunate that John Winter's 1785 lease was a so-called "lease for 3 lives" as it gives the names of three of his children: John Winter, then aged 20, Chris Winter aged 17 and Phil Winter aged 8.
-(A lease for lives was granted for the duration of the lifetimes of a specified number of named people, usually 3).
+We are fortunate that John Winter's 1785 lease was a "lease for 3 lives", as it provided the names of three of his children: John Winter, then aged 20, Chris Winter aged 17 and Phil Winter aged 8.
+(A lease for lives was granted for the duration of the lifetimes of a specified number of named individuals, typically three.)

-The first mention of the Winter(s) family at Upper Sunville was in the 1833 Tithe Applotment Book, which recorded a John Winter (assumed to be the son named in the lease for 3 lives) paying a tithe on 27 acres of land there.
-The farm remained in the family for the next 130 years through four generations that followed.
+The first mention of the Winter(s) family at Upper Sunville was in the 1833 Tithe Applotment Book.
+It recorded a John Winter (assumed to be the son named in the lease for three lives) paying a tithe on 27 acres of land on the Castle Oliver estate.
+The farm at Upper Sunville remained in the family for the next 130 years, through four generations.

-The names of specific persons in this Family Line can be found in the Surname Index.
+The names of direct descendants and spouses of this Family Line can be found in the Winters Surname Index.

 The family history can also be explored through:

-- A Chart showing the relationships and family groups visually.
+- A Chart that visually represents the relationships and family groups visually.

 - Royal Irish Constabulary Service Records.

-- A Schematic Diagram showing the connections between the various Family Lines documented on this website.
+- A Schematic Diagram that shows the connections between the various Family Lines documented on this website.